Better Days Ahead: Cast

-Release and reception
+Release

 After a limited release on September 4, 1989, the film was first exhibited to general audience through TV Globo in the early 90s; thus, film distributors boycotted Better Days Ahead on its theatrical release on October 4, 1991.

+Reception

+Awards and nominations

 In 1990, Better Days Ahead won the Special Prize at the Denver Film Festival and Biarritz Film Festival.
 It won the 1991 Cartagena Film Festival in the categories Best Screenplay and Best Actress (Pêra).
 In addition, it was the Brazilian submission for the 62nd Academy Awards for Best Foreign Language Film, although it was not nominated.